Marine Veterinary Colleges and Schools in the U.S.

 Certificate programs and workshops are available for veterinary students along with working professionals.
-Programs can be 15 credit hours and cover topics such as diseases in warm water fish and conservation.
+Programs vary in length and cover topics such as the following:

 Internships and Residencies

 Internships are commonly available to those with a DVM degree, but some are open to 4th-year veterinary students.
 Internships tend to be shorter than residencies and can last between 4-6 weeks.
 Veterinary residency programs can last up to three years and are intended for individuals who have completed veterinary school.
 Opportunities are available through the U.S. military, veterinary schools, nonprofits and veterinary hospitals.
 Areas of focus vary depending upon the organization.
 Some of the duties of an intern might include:

 Related to Marine Veterinary Colleges and Schools in the U.S.

 Marine technicians, called marine techs for short, are individuals who ensure that the operational systems of boats are...

 According to the United States Geological Survey, water makes up 70% of the planet's surface, and 96.5% of that water is found...